-For years, in most enterprises, Microsoft Active Directory (AD) has been the authoritative user directory that governs access to basic IT services.
-But AD has proven to be a challenge to cloud adoption.
-SaaS applications have their own native user directories and often are not connected to Active Directory.
-This is because AD was used to control access to a broader set of business applications and IT systems.
-It was not designed to live in the cloud or easily integrate with cloud applications.
+In most enterprises, Microsoft Active Directory (AD) is the authoritative user directory that governs access to basic IT services such as email and file sharing.
+Often, AD is also used to control access to a broader set of business applications and IT systems.